bartenbach/cluster_restart/README.md

 Verify that you have the correct identity configuration with this command
 ```
-solana-validator -l /PATH/TO/LEDGER contact-info
+solana-validator -l <ledger-path> contact-info
 ```

 Any number other than 254108257 means you did not complete the steps correctly.

 Once started you should see log entries for “Activate stake” visible in gossip and “waiting for 80% of stake” to be visible.
 You can track these to see how stake progresses.

-If you couldn’t produce your snapshot locally follow appendix on next page below
+If you couldn’t produce your snapshot locally follow appendix on next page below.